jiwon-research/glp1ra-cvd-heterogeneity-t2d/README.md

 All outcomes were assessed over a fixed 3-year follow-up period beginning at the index date.

 **Primary**
-- The primary endpoint was time to first major adverse cardiovascular event (MACE) defined as the composite of myocardial infarction (MI), or stroke.
+- The primary endpoint was time to first major adverse cardiovascular event (MACE), defined as the composite of myocardial infarction (MI) or stroke.

 **Secondary**
 - All-cause mortality